Podcastindex-org/podcast-namespace/API/Chapters.md

 This API uses REST.

 It involves 2 parties:
-- a poscast hosting service
+- a Poscast Hosting service.
-- a chapter provider service
+- a Chapters Provider service.

 ### Endpoints
-This API has only one endpoint (so far), hosted at the Chapter provider.
+This API has only one endpoint (so far), hosted at the Chapters Provider.

 #### AddNewEpisode
 - `POST /AddNewEpisode`
 This adds a new Episode to the chapter provider.
 The endpoint URL may be defined by the chapter provider.
-The podcast hosting service must provide a way to specify this endpoint URL as a parameter.
+The Podcast Hosting service must provide a way to specify this endpoint URL as a parameter.

 Parameters:
 - `rss`: RSS feed URL